Curriculum Statement 2017/2018

 Each term the children’s learning will be based around the books that are read in class.
 We call this approach ‘Novel Study’.
 The children read high quality texts by a range of well-known children’s authors.
 Children study grammar, reading and writing skills which are all linked into the books that they are reading.
 These could be full novels, picture books, non-fiction texts or poetry.
 The children read the books on a daily basis and get the chance to discuss stories and follow characters on a journey as well as becoming involved in role play and studying different styles of writing linked into what is happening in the text.

-As well as the English curriculum being closely linked into the texts, other areas of the curriculum are also linked into these books where possible, such as art, technology, history, geography and ICT.
+As well as the English curriculum being closely linked into the texts, other areas of the curriculum are also linked into these books where possible, such as art, technology, history, geography and computing.
 Some of the novels are also very closely tied to the Cornerstones learning journeys that made up part of the previous curriculum.
 The children experience learning which is always exciting and is taught using this cross-curricular approach.
 Where this is not possible, subjects are taught discretely.

 Phonics is taught throughout school by using the Read Write Inc. strategy.
 Children start this in a very practical way during their time in nursery.
 It is taught more formally in Reception and Year 1 and is continued in Years 2 to 6 for those children who require more support in this area.
 More detailed information is available under ‘How we teach phonics’.